 What type of consultation is done to determine if implants are right for each patient?

-We begin by providing a clinical examination that will involve inspection, palpation, and gentle probing of the potential implant site and adjacent teeth.
+At Flower Mound Dental, Dr. William E. Wyatt, Jr., we begin by providing a clinical examination that will involve inspection, palpation, and gentle probing of the potential implant site and adjacent teeth.
 In most cases, simple dental x-rays are usually sufficient to examine the bone.
 In more complex cases, specialized implant x-rays, known as tomograms, are usually required.

 Does insurance cover this cost?